MashambaHack/policies/mashamba_code_of_conduct.md

 ## 9. Contact info

-Christie Koehler
-President, Stumptown Syndicate
-christie@stumptownsyndicate.org
+Aton Bridges
+Organizer, MashambaHack
+hq.hack@mashamba.co

 ## 10. License and attribution

-The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
+The Citizen Code of Conduct is distributed by [MashambaHack](http://hack.mashamba.co) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

+This is a fork of the CofC created by [Stumptown Syndicate](http://stumptownsyndicate.org).
 Portions of text dervied from the [Django Code of Conduct](https://www.djangoproject.com/conduct/ and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

-_Revision 2.2.
-Posted 4 February 2016._

-_Revision 2.1, proposed June 2014_

-_Revision 2.0, adopted by the [Stumptown Syndicate](http://stumptownsyndicate.org) board on 10 January 2013.
-Posted 17 March 2013._